azikooo777/opencart-category-tab-module/README.md

 # IMPORTANT

 Required bootstrap.js and bootatrap.css on site.
-Or you can write styles and js code yourself
+Or you can write styles and js code yourself.